syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 Spline Chart is similar to a Line Chart except that it connects the different data points using splines instead of straight lines.

-When rendered in 3D, the plot looks like a ribbon and hence such types are also referred to as Ribbon or Strip Charts.
+When rendered in 3D, the plot looks like a ribbon and hence such types are also referred to as **Ribbon or Strip Charts**.

 The appearance of the lines and the points can be configured with options such as the colors used, thickness of the lines and the symbols displayed.